library(dplyr)

 NOTE: Results may be misleading due to involvement in interactions

-Results are averaged over the levels of: management, variety
+Results are averaged over the levels of: nitrogen, variety

 Degrees-of-freedom method: containment